 Mr. Martinez is an Industrial Engineer graduated from the Universidad Iberoamericana with a Master's degree in Administration from the University of California.
-He joined Grupo Posadas on February 2, 2015.
+He joined Grupo Posadas, S.A.B de C.V. on February 2, 2015.
 He obtained broad experience in Financial Group Banamex - Citigroup; he held the positions of: Mexico Cost Management Head, Financial Planning Corporate Bank and Treasury (Mexico / Latam), Chief Financial and Administrative Officer at Credito Familiar and Chief Financial Officer at Avantel / Banamex Citigroup, among others.